Traewelling/line-colors/README.md

 - tramway lines / "Straßenbahn, Stadtbahn"
 - bus lines / "Bus"

+If a single line operates in **multiple** transport networks, the color communicated by the operator shall be preferred.

 I'd be very happy if this file could expand very fast, so please feel free to add more lines by opening a PR. <br>

 **BUT FIRST**